 BOB STAAKE FOR THE WASHINGTON POST From Week 836, if one institution ran another: If a hospital ran an English restaurant, the food would improve.
 THE ART (OR THE 'ART') OF THE INVITATIONAL BY PAT MYERS hile the Invitational is primarily a "word person's" game, it's the maniacal cartoons by the semi-maniacal freelancer Bob Staake that establish its zaniness to the unwary.
 Bob started illustrating the Invite's weekly contest in 1994, and he has drawn close to 1,000, not to mention dozens of Invite caption contests.
 In the meantime, this weekly taint on his résumé has inexplicably failed to keep Bob from picking up pocket change and a house/studio on the Cape Cod waterfront as the writer and/or illustrator of more than 50 children's books, among them the bestsellers "The Donut Chef," "Look!
 A Book!" and "The Red Lemon," and regular appearances slumming on the cover of the New Yorker.
 His favorite Invite cartoons are sprinkled through these pages.
 But the Loser Community itself is also responsible for some of the Invitational's most memorable pictures.
 Perhaps the most striking came to us when Fred Dawson of Beltsville took the Empress aside at the 2005 Loser holiday party and whispered: "Would you like to see a really bad painting?
 I did it myself."
-For a long time af- ZAZZLE COM 30 Ugly Painting stamp ter that, if you Googled "world's ugliest painting," you would see the portrait of Red-Haired, White-Faced, Joker-Mouthed, Drumstick-Armed Girl that Fred, a 68-year-old retiree, donated as a prize.
+For a long time af-

+Ugly Painting stamp ter that, if you Googled "world's ugliest painting," you would see the portrait of Red-Haired, White-Faced, Joker-Mouthed, Drumstick-Armed Girl that Fred, a 68-year-old retiree, donated as a prize.
 The winner regifted the Ugly Painting, then won it right back in a contest for what to do with the thing.
 It eventually went to someone who'd painted a mirror image.
 The Ugly Painting became an icon for the Loser community, featured on the Losers' name tags at Loser brunches.
 And Loser Stephen Dudzik even made them into genuine U.S. postage stamps through Zazzle.com.
-At a Dave Barry book-signing, the Loser asked the author to make it out to Chuck Smith, and Barry said, "Chuck Smith from Woodbridge?" hese two hardy perennials rank among the Invite's most widely entered contests every year.
+Style at 20 years Invitational BY PAT MYERS THE RECURRING CONTESTS hese two hardy perennials rank among the Invite's most widely entered contests every year.